 Back in the year 2000, everyone’s favorite evil software giant EA introduced a new publishing label named EA Sports Big, intended for distributing various arcade style and extreme sports games dripping with attitude.
-Well, some middle-aged Electronic Arts executive’s idea of attitude, anyway, which consisted of all sorts of EXTREME catchphrases (often from loud DJs calling the action), product placement from popular real-life brands, and a lot of early 00s rock and rap music all the kids were into at the time… obviously with all the swear words and other objectionable content cut out so as to avoid being too extreme, and more importantly to keep the ESRB age ratings low to maximize profits.
+Well, some middle-aged Electronic Arts executive’s idea of attitude, anyway.
+The trademark EA Big style featured all sorts of EXTREME catchphrases, product placement from popular real-life brands, and a lot of early 00s rap and nu-metal.
+Obviously, all the swear words and other questionable lyrics were cut out of the songs so as to avoid being too extreme, and more importantly to keep the ESRB age ratings low to maximize profits.

 The EA Sports Big label would be used until 2008, and in those eight years the branding would appear on various releases such as the Street spinoffs of EA’s FIFA, NFL and NBA titles, but by far the most popular and enduring EA Sports Big releases were the SSX snowboarding games.
 The original SSX was arguably the best game in the PlayStation 2’s launch lineup (although I do like me some Tekken Tag Tournament, and Ridge Racer V is no slouch either), and it received a number of sequels that were even better.
 Basically, SSX was the quintessential EA Sports Big game.